contentauth/c2pa-python/docs/working-stores.md

     consumer.sign(signer, "image/jpeg", src, dst)
 ```

-#### Linking with `label` only
+#### Linking with label only

 When only `label` is set, pass the `label` value to `write_ingredient_archive`.
 Use that same string in `ingredientIds`.

-This works even though `label` is not preserved as an ingredient field after signing. `add_ingredient_from_archive` carries the archive key in the archive's metadata and restores it as a builder-only linking key, so the action resolves to the ingredient at signing time.
+This works even though signing does not preserve `label` as an ingredient field. `add_ingredient_from_archive` carries the archive key in the archive's metadata and restores it as a builder-only linking key, so the action resolves to the ingredient at signing time.

 Producer: